Skip to Main Content

 Acceptance into an ACEND-accredited dietetic internship is competitive, and undergraduate students are not guaranteed placement in an internship program.
 Many internship programs are traditional, where interns relocate to the program’s home base to complete the required 1000 hours of supervised practice.
 Due to the graduate degree requirement, many programs offer the opportunity to earn supervised practice hours while earning the graduate degree.
 However, there are a growing number of accredited distance internship programs and accredited Individualized Supervised Practice Pathway (ISPP) programs.
 You can read more about internships at the Academy’s website: https://www.eatrightpro.org/acend/accredited-programs/program-directory.

-Students can improve their chances of matching to an internship by earning good grades (A’s and B’s), displaying outstanding character, obtaining relevant work experience, seeking meaningful volunteer experiences, and developing leadership and time management skills.
+Students can improve their chances of matching to an internship by earning good grades (As and Bs), displaying outstanding character, obtaining relevant work experience, seeking meaningful volunteer experiences, and developing leadership and time management skills.
 UNF faculty work closely with students and alums to assist them with the internship application process.
 Students may apply to internship programs in the spring of their senior year, and if accepted, they typically start in August or September.
 Students pay for the tuition and all other expenses associated with their dietetic internship.
-In the appendix of this handbook, you’ll find a helpful checklist for the internship application process.
+In the end of this handbook, you’ll find a helpful checklist for the internship application process.

 The Profession of Nutrition and Dietetics